A Warhammer 40k hobbyist posted what looked like a massive 3D printed Leagues of Votann titan, packed with heavy weapons, and then it all got weird…

 Over on the 40k Votann Facebook page, Fernando Aguilar Cabrera rolled out a custom Votann titan walker, dropped the full 40k compatible 3D STL file, and then supposedly printed the thing for real.

-The comments section immediately caught fire, and honestly, it deserved every bit of attention if it wasn’t what some have called a grift by an over-eager hobbyist.
+The comments section immediately caught fire, and honestly, it deserved every bit of attention, even if it wasn’t what some have called a grift by an overeager hobbyist.

 Real Life AI Drama, Votann, and 3D Printing Oh My!

-Updated December 11th, 2025, by Rob Baer with the latest on this design.
+Updated February 17, 2026, by Rob Baer with the latest on this concept.

 This whole thing grabbed plenty of attention at first, then folks started digging, and it looks like the design was scraped from an old X post from 2024, tossed into an AI painter, and pushed into STL form.

-Once the files hit Cults3D for free, people noticed gaps and oddities, then the upload and the original post in the Votann Facebook Group vanished like they never happened.
+Once the files hit Cults3D for free, people noticed gaps and oddities, and then the STL files and the original post in the Votann Facebook Group vanished as if it had never happened.

-A few days later, the same group suddenly had a Votann siege tank posted from what looked like the same creator, pictured with what seemed to be the same painted plastic models from the Titan Walker images.
+A few days later, the same group suddenly had a Votann siege tank posted by what looked like the same creator, alongside painted plastic models that seemed to match those from the Titan Walker images.

 At this point, distinguishing what is real from what isn’t feels like its own hobby project.

-Real or not, it looks sick, and it gives us a peek at where this tech might head.
+Regardless of whether it was real or not, it looks sick, and it gives us a peek at where this tech may lead at some point.
 Going from scanned art to finished mini in one smooth jump is starting to look less like a dream and more like a preview.

 40k Fan Converts Huge Votann Titan Then 3D Prints it